wevm/viem/site/zksync/actions/sendEip712Transaction.md

 head:
   - - meta
     - property: og:title
-      content: sendTransaction
+      content: sendEip712Transaction
   - - meta
     - name: description
-      content: Creates, signs, and sends a new transaction to the network.
+      content: Creates, signs, and sends a new EIP712 transaction to the network.
   - - meta
     - property: og:description
-      content: Creates, signs, and sends a new transaction to the network.
+      content: Creates, signs, and sends a new EIP712 transaction to the network.

 ---

-# sendTransaction
+# sendEip712Transaction

-Creates, signs, and sends a new transaction to the network.
+Creates, signs, and sends a new EIP712 transaction to the network.

 ## Usage